KDE/digikam-doc/right_sidebar/metadata_view.rst

     - **Photograph Information**: contains extended information about the photograph.

-    - **Interoperability**: contains information to support interoperability between different EXIF implementations.
+    - **Interoperability**: contains information to support interoperability between different Exif implementations.

-You can review embedded EXIF information for the selected image from the first sidebar tab.
-The EXIF Viewer is purely informational: nothing you do with it will cause any change to the EXIF sections.
+You can review embedded Exif information for the selected image from the first sidebar tab.
+The Exif Viewer is purely informational: nothing you do with it will cause any change to the Exif sections.
 If there are more entries than space available, just scroll down with the mouse wheel.

-Some vendors add additional EXIF sections, such as Canon, Fujifilm, Nikon, Minolta, and Sigma.
+Some vendors add additional Exif sections, such as Canon, Fujifilm, Nikon, Minolta, and Sigma.
 These sections contain vendor and model specific notes.
 These will be displayed on the **Makernote** tab.

 Makernote Tags
 ~~~~~~~~~~~~~~

-The EXIF standard defines a Makernote tag, which allows camera manufacturers to place any custom format metadata in the file.
-This is used increasingly by camera manufacturers to store a myriad of camera settings not listed in the EXIF standard, such as shooting modes, post-processing settings, serial number, focusing modes, etc. but this tag format is proprietary and manufacturer specific.
+The Exif standard defines a Makernote tag, which allows camera manufacturers to place any custom format metadata in the file.
+This is used increasingly by camera manufacturers to store a myriad of camera settings not listed in the Exif standard, such as shooting modes, post-processing settings, serial number, focusing modes, etc. but this tag format is proprietary and manufacturer specific.

 You can review embedded Makernote information for the selected image in this sidebar tab.
 The Makernote Viewer is purely informational: nothing you do with it will cause any change to the Makernote sections.